 You've read, 6 common causes of brown tips on peace lily and how to manage them.

-If you follow the guidelines, you'll have a thriving plant.
+If you follow the guidelines, you'll have a thriving flowering houseplant.

 Back to you.